nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Receptionist <u>lists (UC02P)</u> or <u>finds (UC03P)</u> relevant patients.
+2. Receptionist shows the list of relevant patients.
-2. Receptionist <u>lists (UC02D)</u> or <u>finds (UC03D)</u> relevant doctors.
+3. Receptionist <u>lists (UC02D)</u> or <u>finds (UC03D)</u> relevant doctors.
+4. Receptionist shows the list of relevant doctors.
-3. Receptionist requests to schedule the appointment with patients and doctors listed.
+5. Receptionist requests to schedule the appointment with patients and doctors listed.
-4. PlannerMD updates the doctor's schedule which is reflected immediately
+6. PlannerMD updates the doctor's schedule which is reflected immediately

     Use case ends.

 **Extensions**

-* 1a.
+* 2a.
 The list is empty.

   Use case ends.

-* 2a.
+* 4a.
 The list is empty.

   Use case ends.

-* 3a.
-The given index for patient/doctor is invalid.
+* 5a.
+The given index for patient is invalid.

-    * 3a1.
+    * 5a1.
 PlannerMD shows an error message.

       Use case resumes at step 2.

+* 5b.
+The given index for doctor is invalid.

+    * 5b1.
+PlannerMD shows an error message.

+      Use case resumes at step 4.

-* 3a.
+* 5c.
 The appointment time clashes with the doctor's schedule

-    * 3a1.
-Receptionist decides to reschedule to a different time.
-    * 3a2.
+    * 5c1.
 Receptionist requests to reschedule to a different time.

+      Step 5c1 is repeated until the appointment does not clash.

-    * 3a3.
+    * 5c2.
 PlannerMD updates the doctor's schedule which is reflected immediately.

       Use case ends.